crigouzzo/spin-decomposition/README.md

 # Spin Decomposition
 Mathematica notebook to study four-vector notations.
-In particular, his is a companion repository to the paper [23xx.xxxx](), used to prove the four vector extension of the spin decomposition
+In particular, this is a companion repository to the paper [23xx.xxxx](), used to prove the four vector extension of the spin decomposition

 ## Package to install
 The package [xAct](http://xact.es/) is necessary to run the codes.